wikimedia/integration-zuul-config/dockerfiles/mediawiki-phan-seccheck/README.md

 If you want to run a different variation of the seccheck plugin, you can set the SECCHECK_MODE environment variable to e.g. `seccheck-slow-mwext`.

+To run against skins, you would set the THING_SUBNAME environment variable to something like `skins/MonoBook`.